 What does the term "social-distancing" mean?

-You are likely hearing the term "social-distancing" a lot right now on the news and social media outlets.
 Social distancing is a deliberate increase of the physical space between two people in order to help stop the spread of illness and infection.
 This often includes limiting social contact, work and schooling among healthy individuals in order to delay transmission and reduce the size of a growing outbreak.
 Avoiding public spaces and unnecessary social gatherings, especially events with large numbers of people or crowds, will lower the chance that you will be exposed to COVID-19, as well as to other infectious diseases like flu.
 If you do have to be out in the public, it's advisable to maintain at least 6 feet between yourself and anyone else around you.
 It is also recommended to avoid physical contact with others in social situations, including handshakes, hugs and kisses.
+The CDC has more information regarding social distancing here.

 Should I wear a face mask?

+Yes, the CDC advises all people who go out in public to wear a face mask in order to slow the spread of COVID-19.
+This is especially important in public settings where social distancing is hard to maintain, i.e. the grocery store.
 The CDC has now discovered that a significant portion of patients infected with COVID-19 do not have symptoms and that the virus can be transmitted to others even before exhibiting symptoms.
 This is especially concerning as this means that the virus can spread between people interacting in close proximity (i.e. speaking, coughing, sneezing) even if they do not appear outwardly sick or symptomatic.
-In light of this new evidence, the CDC has released new recommendations that all Americans wear cloth masks if they go into public settings where social distancing is hard to maintain (i.e. grocery store), especially in areas of significant community-based transmission.
-This is a shift in federal guidance reflecting new concerns that the coronavirus is now being spread by infected people who have no symptoms.

 The CDC has created a helpful tutorial showing how you can make you own cloth mask at home.
 It is important to note that while masks are being advised, they do not replace the importance of maintaining proper hand hygiene and social distancing measures.